himanshu2454/Kunteksto/docs_source/source/configure.rst

 	; allowed values for data format are: XML or JSON
 	datafmt: XML

-	; NOT YET IMPLEMENTED: A default repository where we can write the output in addition to the filesystem.
+	; NOT YET IMPLEMENTED: A default repository where we can write the output in place of writing to the filesystem.
-	; Kunteksto implements a TinkerPop3 approach to communicating with a GraphDB that is *TinkerPop3-enabled*.
-	; Any RDF store or GraphDB could equally be used.
-However, we do not supply instructions for other APIs.

-	[TINKERGRAPH]
-	repository: None
+	; The configuration will check each of these repositories and select the first one that is active.
+	; They will be checked in this order: STARDOG, BLAZEGRAPH, GRAPHDB and ALLEGROGRAPH.
+	; Do not delete the section headers of unused DBs.
+	; To use a DB, set the status: to 'ACTIVE'.
+Then complete the required information for the ACTIVE DB.

 	[STARDOG]
-	repository: None
+	status: INACTIVE

 	[BLAZEGRAPH]
-	repository: None
+	status: INACTIVE

+	[GRAPHDB]
+	status: INACTIVE

+	[ALLEGROGRAPH]
+	status: INACTIVE